Joby-John/Food-Flag/README.md

 1. Clone the Food Flag repository from GitHub: https://github.com/Joby-John/Food-Flag.git

-2. Open the project folder in VS Code.
+2. Open the project folder in android studio.

-3. In VS Code, open the command palette (View > Command Palette) and type "Flutter: Run Flutter Doctor".
+3. In android studio , open the terminal and type "Flutter: Run Flutter Doctor".
 This will check your system to make sure everything is set up correctly.

-4. In VS Code, open the main.dart file and click the "Run" button.
+4. open the main.dart file and click the "Run" button.
 This will launch the app in the emulator or on your physical device.

 ## Contributing